agn453/HI-TECH-Z80-C/README.md

 ## Redirection of error message output work-around

+NB: This issue has been resolved with the V3.09-11 release (see below).

 The re-direction of error message output (from the C or C280 command) is currently broken.
 This is a side-effect of the fix to the pre-processor assembly language output.
 I've temporarily added